 The second medieval woman who has recently been associated with terrorism is a less likely suspect: the mystic Hadewijch from the Low Countries.
 While Jeanne d’Arc was, at least, engaged with war and physical combat, Hadewijch certainly was not.
 As I noted in a previous post, we know almost nothing about her life; she was probably a beguine who wrote about her mystical experiences around the middle of the thirteenth century.

 The link between this mystic and terrorism has been made by director Bruno Dumont (who more recently made a film about the childhood of Jeanne d'Arc), in the experimental film Hadewijch (2009).
 The story can be summarized as follows: Céline/Hadewijch is a girl who, at the beginning of the film, resides in a convent.
 Because of her extreme asceticism she is sent back to her rich family in Paris.
 She comes into contact with Nassir, an Islam teacher, and is attracted by his radical notions of following God.
-After travelling to the Middle Eats, they commit a bomb attack in Paris together.
+After travelling to the Middle East, they commit a bomb attack in Paris together.
 The confusing ending shows Céline/Hadewijch back in the convent, where the police comes for her.
 She wades into water but is pulled back by a handyman.

 Trailer of the film Hadewijch

 The intertextual relation with the mystic Hadewijch is not merely in the title; throughout the film various quotes from Hadewijch’s work can be found.
 Examples are Hadewijch’s assertions that “the sweetest thing about love is its violence” and that “to die for Love’s sake is to have lived enough”.
-These quotes inmply that Céline's already had destructive, violent tendencies befoe she met Nassor.
+These quotes imply that Céline already had destructive, violent tendencies befoe she met Nassir.
 Hadewijch’s ideal of the mystic as a servant or knight-errant of Minne (Love) is paralleled with Nassir’s notion of himself as a soldier for his faith.
 Moreover, Céline recites several lines from Hadewijch’s Poems in Stanzas to a sculpture of Christ, when she has returned to the convent at the end of the film:

 Alas, Love, temper your mighty power